 A new seal assembly should be installed any time the old seal is removed from the pump.
 Wear patterns on the finished faces cannot be realigned during reassembly.
-Reusing an old seal could result in premature failure.

-To ease installation of the seal, lubricate the shaft sleeve O-ring (32) and the external stationary seat O-ring with a very small amount of light lubricating oil.
+Reusing an old seal could result in premature failure. sleeve O-ring (32) and the external stationary seat O-ring with a very small amount of " $P-80^{\$}$ Emulsion" or water.
 See Figure 8 for seal part identification.